Colorado Workers’ Compensation Lawyers

 What Happens If You Can’t Return to Work After Injury?

-It is possible that your work-related injuries could be severe enough to prevent you from being able to return to work.
+Your work-related injuries could be severe enough to prevent you from being able to return to work.
 Should this be the case, temporary partial disability (TPD) benefits may be awarded.
-There are rules about minimum and maximum limits of TPD, but a general formula would equal about 2/3 of one’s average weekly wage (AWW).
+There are rules about the minimum and maximum limits of TPD, but a general formula would equal about 2/3 of one’s average weekly wage (AWW).
 Debate can ensue about what a person’s average weekly gross pay consists of.

 For example, if a construction worker is injured on the job in February, his average weekly gross pay will most likely be less than had the injury occurred during the industry’s busier summer months.
 Alternatively, if a college professor injured himself or herself while working as a camp counselor during the summer, there would be a discrepancy with regards to what the average weekly gross pay would equal.
 This is where it helps to have a Colorado Workers’ Compensation attorney fighting for your rights.